klaimir/angular-essentials/NOTES.md

 If you DON'T access the selected element in ngOnInit (but anywhere else in your component), set static: false instead!

 If you're using Angular 9+, you only need to add { static: true } (if needed) but not { static: false }.

+## Getting Access to the Template & DOM with @ViewChild

+This is similar to $ref in VueJs.
+You can create a ViewChild of a localReference to access to element DOM directly in TS code.

+Dont try to set value through nativeElement.
+If you need access to the value or manipulate it, it´s a better option using binding or interpolation.